rweigel/stats/hw.md

 5. You are not an alien.
 Suppose your subjective judgment is that it is difficult to manufacture a coin with a probability of heads that differs much from 0.5.
 In equation form, you decide to use a sharply peaked Gaussian to represent this experience.
 That is, $P(\theta) \propto e^{(\theta-0.5)^2/0.1}$.
 Using this, plot $P(\theta|\mathcal{D})$ vs. $\theta$ for $\mathcal{D}=[H,T]$.

 Save your answers in a file named `HW3_3.pdf` or `HW3_3.md`.
 Save your code in a file named `HW3_3.py`.

+# HW 4

+## Reading

+Read chapter 2.4 of the textbook (titled "Probability Distributions" in the second edition) and also chapter 3 of Devore (see the "Resources" link on Piazza for Devore).

+## Bernoulli Trials

+A Bernoulli Trial has

+* two possible outcomes;
+* the probability of "success" is $p$ and the probability of "failure" is $1-p$;
+* these probabilities don't change

+For $N$ trials, the probability of $k$ successes is represented by the Binomial distribution:

+$$P(k)={N \choose k}p^k(1-p)^k$$

+See also Devore, Chapter 3.4 where an experiment that conforms to the Bernoulli Trial constraints is referred to as a "Binomial Experiment".

+1. Use a random number generator to simulate 10,000 Binomial Experiments with $N=100$ trials and $p=0.4$ and then plot $P(k)$.
+(You'll have to research how exactly to "use a random number generator" to do this".)
+On the same axes, plot $P(k)$ expected from the equation above using the given $N$ and $p$.
+2. Suppose $p$ follows the rule: "If two trials in a row are a success, the probability of success on the next trial increases by 10%; otherwise, the probability of success is $p=0.4$".
+Plot $P(k)$ on the same axes as for part 1.

+Save your code as `HW4_2.py` and save the plot as `HW4_2.pdf`.
+Be prepared to provide a justification in class for any differences between the two cases.

+A follow-up question that I'll ask is if based on the two plots you can conclude that the second plot does not satisfy the constraints of a Binomial Experiment.
+Later in the semester, formal ways of answering this question will be covered.
+For now, I just want to hear your ideas about how you would approach the problem.

+## The Poisson Distribution

+In class, I mentioned that the Poisson distribution can be derived as a limit of the Binomial distribution.
+This is also discussed in Devore 3.6.

+If

+1.  in a sufficiently short amount of time, $\Delta t$, only 0 or 1 event can occur (two or more simultaneous events are impossible);
+2.  the probability of exactly 1 event occurring in $\Delta t$ is equal to $\lambda \Delta t$, where $\lambda$ is a constant; and
+3.  any non-overlapping intervals of length $\Delta t$ are independent Bernoulli trials,

+the probability of $k$ events occurring in the time interval $t=N\Delta t$ is

+$$P(k)=\frac{(\lambda t)^k e^{-\lambda t}}{k!}$$

+for sufficiently large $N$.

+Use a random number generator to create a dataset that simulates the following result.
+Every hour, the number of x-ray flares is tabulated.
+It is found that over $1000$ days, $900$ flares occurred so that the average probability of a flare in a given hour is $900/(1000\cdot 24)$.

+1. Plot the probability of $k$ flare events occurring **per day** for your simulated dataset.
+Also, plot $P(k)$ expected from the equation above using the value of $\lambda$ computed based on the problem description.
+2. From your dataset, derive a new dataset that is the time between flares and plot a histogram of the time between flares.

+## Solar Flare Data (590 only)

+Only students registered in the graduate-level course (PHYS 590 or ASTR 590) need to turn in this assignment.

+The zip file [SOLAR_FLARES.zip](https://piazza.com/gmu/spring2021/ce0c/resources) contains the time of solar flares in an ASCII file named `xray.txt`; this is the only file that you will need for this problem.
+See the README file for information on how this file was created if you are interested.

+Plot the probability distribution of the number of solar flares per day using `xray.txt`.

+1. Is the probability distribution similar to that expected from a Binomial Experiment or the Poisson distribution?
+If so, plot the equation for a Binomial Experiment and/or the Poisson distribution on the same axes as the histogram.
+2. Is the probability density of the time between solar flares similar to the probability density of the exponential distribution (see 4.4 of Devore).
+3. Do the data conform to the constraints of a Binomial Experiment or the assumptions for the Poisson distribution?

+Save any code or plots that you use to answer these questions in files with the prefix `HW4_4`.
+Be prepared to discuss your results in class.